tines/terraform-provider-tines/README.md

 In order to get passed this error, set the source and receiver IDs of the first agent which begins the loop and remove the agent receiver ID from the agent which triggers the loop in order remove the circular reference.

 [More information](https://serverfault.com/questions/1005761/what-does-error-cycle-means-in-terraform#:~:text=When%20Terraform%20returns%20this%20error,that%20it's%20no%20longer%20contradictory.&text=The%20%2Ddraw%2Dcycles%20command%20causes,reported%20using%20the%20color%20red.)

+# Troubleshooting

+If Terraform receives errors from the Tines API, below are the most common causes.

+## Error Codes

+`500` - The body of a request is most likely malformed in a way that Tines could not understand.

+`422` - The agent/resource already exists or there is a bug in the in the logic to create/destroy the resource.
+Try to start with a fresh Terraform state and check that unique global resource names are being created.